 A course in developing skills and creative application of transparent watercolor techniques and methods using a variety of subject matter.
 Paintings will be done in the studio and on location.
-This course may be taken 4 times.
 Lecture & lab.
-Optional pass/ no pass grade.
+Optional pass/no pass grade.
 Transferable to CSU; UC.